ProfessorManhattan/semantic-release-python/README.md

 ## Overview

-**Semantic Release Python** is a [Semantic Release]() plugin that brings support for managing the publication of PyPi packages.
+**Semantic Release Python** is a [semantic-release](https://semantic-release.gitbook.io/semantic-release/) plugin that brings support for managing the publication of PyPi packages.
 It supports traditional Python projects with a `setup.cfg` file and also **supports Poetry projects**.

-Note that in order for this plugin to work, you need to have Python 3 installed on your system.
-After installing the plugin, a few supporting Python packages will automatically be installed.
+This plugin requires both Python 3 and a recent version of Node.js to be present.
+After installing the plugin, a few supporting Python packages will automatically be installed into a `virtualenv` located at `.venv`.
+Using a virtualenv helps to prevent incompatibilities with your current installed software.
+Before you run any configuration that contains, you must source the virtualenv by running `. .venv/bin/activate` or install the dependencies in this project's `requirements.txt` through other means prior to utilizing the plugin.

 <a href="#requirements" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>